Withholding of security deposit after rental

 • Has a duty to account for the deposit – At the end of the tenancy, the landlord has a duty to account for the deposit and return any overpayment.
 In most cases, they should do this within 1 month unless the contract states otherwise.

-• Factual justification is not enough – If the landlord keeps part of the deposit, he should give you written proof (e.g. invoices for repairs).
+• Factual justification is not enough – If the landlord keeps part of the deposit, he should give you written evidence of this (e.g. invoices for repairs).
 A mere statement is not enough.

 What to do?